abstract-open-solutions/redturtle.smartlink/README.rst

 Requirements
 ============

-Smart Link has been tested on Plone 3.3, 4.0 and 4.1.
-Is possible that also older Plone 3.x version can be used safely.
+Smart Link has been tested on Plone 3.3, 4.0, 4.1 and 4.2 (rc1).
+It's possible that also older Plone 3.x version can be used safely.

 TODO and know issue
 ===================